rhysfaultless-cpr/documentation-markdown/docs/main.md

 The FORT controller appears on the Ubuntu computer as a joystick, similar to a Playstation on Xbox controller.
 You can see that the device's data in _/dev/js0_.
-Clearpth Robotics has configured the computer to publist this data to the _joystick_ rostopic.
+Clearpth Robotics has configured the computer to publish this data to the _joystick_ rostopic.
 This is then republished as a _cmd_vel_ rostopic.

 There are a list o dependencies for the vehicle to drive using the FORT controller: